 Evaluating evidence is not as straightforward as all original records outweigh derivatives.
 In fact, original records are not inherently more accurate than derivatives.
 Nor is primary information more correct than secondary information.
 Thus, it's important to remember that each record does not stand alone.
 Every effort should be made to find additional resources to corroborate the information.

-In an effort to gain a greater understanding of the process in analyzing evidence, try looking at the guidelines created by Elizabeth Shown Mills from her book Evidence!
-Citation and Analysis for the Family Historian.
+In an effort to gain a greater understanding of the process in analyzing evidence, try looking at the guidelines created by Elizabeth Shown Mills from her book Evidence Explained: Citing History Sources from Artifacts to Cyberspace.
 These guidelines will show that we must consider WHO were the informants that supplied the information, what circumstances surrounded WHY the record was created, and the reliability in the creation of the document.

 Guidelines for Analyzing Evidence: